manytask/checker/docs/1_getting_started.md

 .deadlines.yml  # deadlines config with task scores to send to manytask
 ```

 !!! warning
     Groups and tasks names have to be unique.

+!!! warning
+    You have to provide solution templates for each task.
+Please refer to [Templates](#templates) section for more details.

 !!! note
     By default ".*" files are considered as private and not copied to public repo, but you can change it in the config.